cscorley/dissertation/chapters/1_introduction/2_motivation.md

 topic models that can be incrementally updated over time.
 Unlike
 @Rao-etal_2013, we can rely on the source code history itself to build the model without needing to manually adjust model latent variables to account for document changes.
-This gains the benefit of an decrease in model construction and query times, but also could lead to a more reliable model.
+This gains the benefit of a decrease in model construction and query times, but also could lead to a more reliable model.

 The key intuition to this approach is that a topic model algorithm such as